itf/6s092/courses/IAP19/PS/PS02/content.md

 </question>

-Now Bob told me that he invented a sort algorithm that splits an array into 2 parts, the first third of the array and the other 2 thirds of the array.
-It sorts each one of them, and then merges  in $O(n)$ the 2 parts.
+Bob then invents a sort algorithm that splits an array into 2 parts, the first third of the array and the other 2 thirds of the array.
+He sorts each one of them, and then merges in $O(n)$ the 2 parts, recursively.
-What is the recursion for the algorithm?
+What is the recurrence for the algorithm?
 <question expression>
 csq_prompt = "$T(n)=$ "
 csq_show_check = True